Canan0063/responsive-survey-page-html-css-bootstrap/README.md

-This sample survey page is designed in HTML by using Bootstrap framework.
+This responsive survey page is designed in HTML by using Bootstrap framework.